ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 traffic using standard congestion control may be suspect and this aspect should be part of the community's decision making with regards to the suitability of the alternate congestion control mechanism.
-The community should also consider any other non-standard congestion controls shown to be widely deployed,
+The community should also consider other non-standard congestion controls known to be widely deployed,

 : We note that this bullet is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental.
 As an example, HighSpeed TCP is a congestion control mechanism that is Experimental, but that is not TCP-friendly in all environments.
-Existing major deployments should not suffer severe performance degradation when a new algorithm is deployed.
+When a new algorithm is deployed, the existing major deployments need to be considered to avoid severe performance degradation.
 We also note that this guideline does not constrain the interaction with non-best-effort traffic.